 Using plants in your home is so much more than just putting flowers in a vase!
 As Cameron Stewart Design demonstrates, sometimes tree foliage has more shape, color and substance to offer a home than flowers do.
 These magnolia leaves are two-toned which allows the design to match the existing color beige color palette and naturally expand it by adding deep green.
 The magnolia leaves are also heavier than flowers which perfectly balances the rugged, natural elements in this room, like the rough wooden mantelpiece.

 Ok so we cheated a little bit on this one.
 This is technically a store in the Netherlands but we love it!
 Maximalist style is multi-colored and multi-layered with maximum personality!
 This is definitely a maximalist style with a twist of jungle.
 The cheery yellow on the wall and the lime green on the floor works so well together because they are reflected in the natural colors of the plants.

 Option #4: Plants as architectural additions

 In our next option, don’t be afraid to play with the lines in your home or office!
-Plants can seriously enhance or compliment the architectural structure of your home.
+Plants can seriously enhance or complement the architectural structure of your home.
 In this example from Ryan White Designs, the curved trunks and breezy foliage reflect the curved patterns on the wallpaper while softening the harsh straight lines of the simple table and bright window frames.